Join us! Open call for new members – new members may apply at any time

 Find out more about our juror Michelle Marcuse at the link below.
 She has experience in encaustics and is now working in three dimensions. https://www.swarthmore.edu/list-gallery/michelle-marcuse-holding-absence.

-The top prizes will be the same for two-dimensional, three-dimensional work, and photography rather than 1st, 2nd and 3rd this year.
-We hope to encourage sculptors and photographers to join in droves.
+The top prizes will be the same for two-dimensional, three-dimensional work, and photography rather than 1st, 2nd and 3rdthis year, to encourage sculptors and photographers to join.
 You will be able to visit the gallery when the show is hung, using all the recommended safety precautions.

 Again, please help me welcome Robyn Stone to lead us as acting President into her position as President in my place.
 You will be very inspired by her enthusiasm, energy and experience; I am so excited for the direction she will take our organization as she expands our presence in the Mid-Atlantic area as far as Virginia.

-It has been my great honor to have served as your President for the last three years.
-I am grateful for all I have learned and gained from being part of Artists Equity and look forward to continuing to be part of its continued growth and expansion.
+It has been my great honor to have served as your president for the last three years.
+I am grateful for all I have learned and gained from being part of Artists Equity and look forward to continuing to be part of its continued growth.

 Wishing us all a year of growth and advancement as together we revitalize Artists Equity into an organization which empowers us all.